2 years of COVID-19: Here’s why that social anxiety you’re feeling is normal - NewsBreak

 In general, Ross said there’s going to be a lot of re-emerging anxiety that people experience as they get back to “searching every inch of the world.”

-If the anxiety persists, there is a point when you should seek professional help.White House to make 400 million N95 masks available for free
+If the anxiety persists, there is a point when you should seek professional help.Has omicron peaked in the US?

 “If it’s getting to a point where it’s debilitating, it’s impacting your ability to live your life authentically the way that you would like, and it’s doing that repeatedly. … It’s impacting you for multiple days, multiple different events, those are probably signs that this anxiety is growing to a point that it could benefit from some professional,” Ross said.